Modern cameras, from smartphones to high-end DSLRs, are designed to make decisions for us.

 Here are five of the most essential camera settings, what they mean, and how they’ll impact your photos.

 Here’s the first essential camera setting you should know:

 Now, the acronym “ISO” is terrible, because it’s basically meaningless in terms of photography.
 It stands for International Organization for Standardization, a European non-governmental organization that makes sure industries apply the same standards.

-In the case of photography, they want to make sure that an 800 ISO on a Canon is the same as on a Nikon, Sony or Fuji.
+In the case of photography, the International Organization for Standardization wanted to make sure that an 800 ISO on a Canon camera is the same as on a Nikon, Sony, or a Fuji.
 If that standard didn’t exist, then settings wouldn’t be applicable across camera brands.
-So if I set my Canon to make an image at 1/100th sec at f/2.8 and ISO 400, and you set your Nikon to the same setting, we wouldn’t get the same exposure.
+So if I set my Canon to make an image at 1/100s at f/2.8 and ISO 400, and you set your Nikon to the same settings, we wouldn’t get the same exposure.

-- Sometimes you may want to force a slow shutter speed, in which case you want low sensitivity to light.
-This may be the case when you are trying to capture blurred motion such as water, wind or to create pleasing blurs in sports photography.
+- Sometimes you may want to force a slow shutter speed, in which case you need less sensitivity to light.
+This may be the case if you are trying to capture blurred motion such as water or wind, or if you’re creating pleasing blurs in sports photography.

 In short, ISO is one of the three tools you have at your disposal to manipulate your exposure.

 The length of time your camera’s sensor is exposed to light is the shutter speed.